Republicof1/TweetClip/README.md

 # Description

-TweetClip is a commandline tool that takes json and clips it down to the fields you are intersted while maintaining relevant structures.\
+TweetClip is a command line tool that takes JSON data and clips it down to the fields you are interested in while maintaining relevant data structures.\
-It was built to support work on twitter data, but will work with any json data.\
+It was built to support work on Twitter data, but will work with any JSON data.\
-It can handle very large data files (200,000+ tweets) on average this will require at least 1gb working memory.\
+It can handle very large data files (200,000+ tweets) - on average this will require at least 1GB working memory.\
-It can handle multiple data files per run - must all use the same clipping mode and config file.
+It can handle multiple data files per run - these must all use the same clipping mode and config file.

 # Content Layout
 ROOT\